-Meet Our Hakomi Certified Therapists and Educators.
+Meet Our Hakomi Faculty, Teachers, and Trainers.

 Dennis Gaither, MD, OMC, is a Hakomi therapist and senior trainer.
 He is a founding member of the Seattle Hakomi Education Network, and a Board Certified psychiatrist, receiving his training at the University of California at San Francisco, and is licensed in the State of Washington.
 He is also an Ordained Ministerial Counselor through Pathways of Light.
 He has worked as a primary care physician on the Wind River Indian Reservation in Wyoming, as an emergency room physician in Alaska, and now works in community mental health and has a private practice in Mt.
 Vernon, Washington.
 He finds purpose in learning, teaching, and healing, and loves being outdoors in natural settings, the company of friends, and his two sons.

 Roxanne Peterson, PhD, LMHC, RN, CHT, is a certified Hakomi therapist, teacher, and trainer.
 She is licensed in the State of Washington as a Mental Health Counselor and as a Registered Nurse.
 Roxanne studied psychotherapy at the University of Washington and has worked with treatment teams in inpatient and outpatient mental health settings.
 Roxanne is Certified in Qigong Energy Medicine by Damaris Jarboux and incorporates these skills in counseling sessions.
 She maintains offices in the Tacoma/Olympia, Washington areas.
 She specializes in working with individuals, couples, families, and adolescents.
 Roxanne’s practice integrates mindfulness-centered therapies with dream work, art, and sand tray therapy.
 Complimentary phone consultation: 253-221-6789 or contact: firstname.lastname@example.org.